bhdresh/Dejavu/README.md

 # DejaVU - Open Source Deception Platform

-DejaVu (part of Camolabs.io) is a deception platform which can be used to deploy decoys on both cloud(for we support only AWS) and on-prem.
+DejaVu (part of Camolabs.io) is a deception platform which can be used to deploy decoys on both cloud(for now we support AWS) and internal network.

 This is our presentation at [Blackhat Europe](https://www.youtube.com/watch?v=CtyTs9KbTOU) where we show how we can leverage Deception to detect common adversary tactics and techniques during various stages of attack lifecycle.